 While this trek can be physically demanding, it pays off with fewer tourists, hidden lagoons and a memorable mountain trail.
 If you’re going for the rewarding and beautiful hike, take the time to acclimatize to the altitude.

 This trek is ideal for hardcore trekkers or adventurers.
 While it takes several days to complete this journey, the rewards and experience are worth it.
 You’ll surely appreciate the magnificent citadel of Choquequirao, the impressive variety of vegetation around its construction, and amazing wildlife.

 If you’re going to pursue this trek, you’ll need to be in good physical and mental condition.
 Make sure to stay hydrated on your journey.

 If you plan to take this route, prepare for the altitude.
-The summit is approximately 17,060 feet above sea level.
+The highest pass is approximately 17,060 feet above sea level.
 Be sure to begin training well in advance of your hike and eat properly.